 There has been a lot of controversy about whether babies who sleep in bed with their parents are at greater risk of SIDS.
 Experts are divided on the subject, with some claiming the risk is up to five times higher with co-sleeping, and others claiming the opposite is true, and that in fact babies are safer sleeping with their parents.

 Personally, I believe the safest place for your baby is in her own crib or bassinet.
 I also believe this is best in order to encourage great independent sleep skills and set up healthy sleeping habits for your child.
 However, if you do plan to co-sleep, please make sure you do it properly.
-Avoid having piles of blankets and soft pillows around your baby and make sure you never sleep with your baby when you’ve been using drugs or alcohol.
+Avoid having piles of blankets and soft pillows around your baby.
+Especially important, make sure you never sleep with your baby when you’ve been using drugs or alcohol.

 If you’re currently co-sleeping and ready to transition your baby to the crib, call me at (832) 640-5492 or send me an email to firstname.lastname@example.org to learn how we can begin teaching your child how to develop independent sleep skills.
 You can also schedule a free 15-minute consultation HERE.